allyradomski/allyradomski.github.io/_studio/2025-05-09-Extending Design: Reflective Encounters.md

 ## Learning InDesign

 Adobe InDesign was the suggested program to use to create the document.
 I'm going to spend some time learning this.
 Currently I am a bit stuck on where to start, but there's a meeting on Thursday so that'll be helpful.
-I started an InDesign course on LinkedIn learning (cheeky 1 monh free trial) and it appears good so far!
-It is updated to 2024 and has lesson resources so that you can followo along.
+I started an online InDesign course and it appears good so far.
+It is updated to 2024 and has lesson resources so that you can folloow along.
 I feel I am picking it up fairly quickly.
 I found myself struggling with Adobe products like Photoshop, Illustrator and InDesign, I didn't feel it too intuitive, but it only seems to take a little while to learn the foundations of it.

 ## Feedback Session